Business planning – It is Important to Plan for the Future while you are Healthy

 A business valuation will help you determine your business’s worth.
 There are several methods to determining the value of a business and often people choose to get an accountant involved when determining which method to use.

 How will management of the business continue?

 When the sole owner of business dies, the “life” of the business continues on.
-In the absence of a power of attorney, corporate document, or will indicating who will “continue on the life of the business,” a conservatory or guardian would need to be appointed to act on behalf of the incapacitated or deceased owner.
-Until the probate court approves the creation of estate and appoints an executor for the business, which can take up to several weeks, the management and day to day operations of the business could be suspended.
-Some ways to get around this could include the above succession planning, using a trust, and/or appointing a key person to take over the management or operations of the business.
+In the absence of a power of attorney, corporate document, or will indicating who will “continue on the life of the business,” a conservatory or guardian would be appointed to act on behalf of the incapacitated or deceased owner.
+Until the probate court approves and the creation of the estate and appoints an executor for the business, a process which could take weeks, the management and day-to-day operations of the business may be suspended.
+Business owners avoid these problems through succession planning, using a trust, and/or appointing a key person to take over the management or operations of the business.

-Management of a business should not be confused with ownership in the business.
-Who is willing to take over the day to day operations and perform the countless tasks which keep the business afloat?
-It is not about who will become the owner of the shares or assets.
-When considering how to delegate management of the business, it is important not to delegate critical tasks exclusively in one person.
-Sometimes redundancy is desirable.
-For example, when only person has check-signing authority, and he/she is unavailable, the business is stuck without a person who can sign checks or possibly pay payroll.
-It is also beneficial to choose a key employee or other experienced person who has had training or a background in the business or industry.
+Management should be a fundamental consideration in succession planning.
+When considering how to delegate management of the business, it is important to avoid concentrating critical tasks in one or a few people.
+Additionally, redundancies may diffuse risk.
+For example, when only one person has check-signing authority, and he is unavailable, the business is stuck without a person who can sign checks or possibly pay payroll.
+It is also beneficial to select key employees or other experienced persons who have had training or a background in the business or industry.

 How will the ownership in the business be transferred?